Quick Answer

 • Restock everything you used.
 Replace propane, water stores, batteries, food, and medical supplies.
 The next event won’t send a calendar invite.

 • Conduct a household debrief.
 What worked?
 What didn’t?
 What do you need that you didn’t have?
-Adjust your plan.

 What Most People Get Wrong

 The number one mistake in winter storm preparedness is assuming it won’t happen to you because of where you live.
 Texas proved that thesis catastrophically wrong.
 Millions of people in a historically warm-climate state had zero cold-weather emergency gear.
 No sleeping bags.
 No backup heat.
 No stored water.
-No pipe insulation.
 “It doesn’t get that cold here” is a statement about averages, and averages don’t keep you alive during outlier events.

 Frequently Asked Questions